Search Legislation

 Whole provisions yet to be inserted into this Act (including any effects on those provisions):

-(1)The Secretary of State shall issue, and may from time to time revise, a code of practice containing such practical guidance as he thinks appropriate in respect of the discharge by—
+(1)The Secretary of State shall issue, and may from time to time revise, [F3a code for school admissions containing such provision] as he thinks appropriate in respect of the discharge by—

 (b)the governing bodies of maintained schools,